Clinical Laboratory Science (BS)

 Your clinical experience will take you to regional healthcare organizations such as Parkview Health System, which offer you opportunities to learn and serve in a range of settings and with a variety of systems, tools, and technology.

-A knowledgeable, caring faculty lead our on-campus classes, and you’ll engage with and learn from a team of seasoned professionals on-site at the lab.
+A knowledgeable, caring faculty leads our on-campus classes, and you’ll engage with and learn from a team of seasoned professionals on-site at the lab.

 Campus and Community Involvement

-As you prepare to enter a helping profession, you’ll be glad to know USF offers plenty of opportunities for you to serve others through campus ministries, student groups, and service-learning projects.
+As you prepare to enter a helping profession, you’ll be glad to know Saint Francis offers plenty of opportunities for you to serve others through campus ministries, student groups, and service-learning projects.

 What Can You Do With a Degree in Clinical Laboratory Science?

-The USF lab science program prepares you to:
+The Saint Francis lab science program prepares you to:

 • Conduct and supervise medical tests, clinical trials, and research experiments